The Mark of Zorro chapter 35 The clash of blades again

 “Ha!
 I trust so!
 The thrust was through the heart, excellency!
 He never will insult a señorita again!”

-Señor Zorro looked down at his fallen foe, regarded the a moment, then wiped his blade on the sash that had bound the comandante’s wrists.
+Señor Zorro looked down at his fallen foe, regarded the governor a moment, then wiped his blade on the sash that had bound the comandante’s wrists.
 He returned the blade to its scabbard, and picked up his pistol from the table.

 “My night’s work is done!” he said.